dnsimple/dnsimple-api-examples/terraform/sentinel/README.md

 #### Step 5: Run a Speculative Plan

-Now that we have imported the domains and setup the Sentinel policy, we can run a speculative plan to see what changes will be made.
+Now that we have imported the domains and set up the Sentinel policy, we can run a speculative plan to see what changes will be made.
 Run the following command:

 ```bash
 terraform plan
 ```

-You should expect to see an error message idicating that a policy check failed.
+You should expect to see an error message indicating that a policy check failed.
 This is expected as we have not yet corrected the issues that the policy is flagging.

 ```bash
 ## Policy 1: sentinel-demo-policy (hard-mandatory)